rust-lang/book/second-edition/src/ch01-00-introduction.md

 # Introduction

 Welcome to “The Rust Programming Language,” an introductory book about Rust.

+Rust is a programming language that gives you the option to control a lot of low-level details like memory usage, but still gives you the productivity and ergonomics of a higher level language.
+These two aspects are often at odds in other programming languages, and Rust's balancing of powerful technical capacity and great developer experience is what makes it special.

+That being said, Rust is great for many people for a variety of reasons:

+### Developer Teams

+- tell our dev tools story
+- compiler makes things safe and correct
+- cargo for managing deps
+- rustfmt enforces style

+### Students

+Rust is for students and people who are interested in learning about systems concepts.
+Many people have learned about topics like operating systems development through Rust.

+### Companies

-Rust is a fast, friendly, and fearless programming language.
-As a general-purpose programming language, Rust is used in production by hundreds of companies, large and small, for a variety of tasks, such as command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, internet of things applications, machine learning, and even major parts of the Firefox web browser.
+Rust is used in production by hundreds of companies, large and small, for a variety of tasks, such as command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, internet of things applications, machine learning, and even major parts of the Firefox web browser.

-MORE STUFF GOES HERE LATER
+### Open Source Developers

+Rust is for people who want to build the Rust programming language, community, devtools, and ecosystem.
+We’d love you to contribute to the Rust language.

+### People who like to go fast (and not break things)

+- zoom zoom
+- the only aspect this hasn't hit is speed

+CONCLUSION

 ## Who This Book is For